The envelope of a complex Gaussian random variable: Application to Special Distributions

 Also $C(0,k,0;0,\eta){=} \frac{1}{64^k(k!)^2}\frac{\left\{(\sigma^2_2{-}\sigma^2_1)^2{+}4\sigma^{2}_1\sigma^{4}_2\rho^2\right\}^k} {\sigma^{4k}_1\sigma^{4k}_2(1{-}\rho^2)^{2k}},$ and from Proposition~\ref{theo:altCDF}, we get the CDF

 and the MGF, from Theorem~\ref{theo:mgf}, is

 Finally, Corollary~\ref{theo:mus} gives

-Note also that for $\rho{=}0,$ the above reduces to the Hoyt moments in \citet{coluccia13}, or in Section~\ref{sec:Hoyt}.
+For $\rho{=}0,$ the above reduces to the Hoyt moments in Section~\ref{sec:Hoyt} or in \citet{coluccia13}.
 The same holds for the PDF, the CDF and MGFs which reduce to the forms in Section~\ref{sec:Hoyt}.
 Further, for the special case of $\sigma_1{=}\sigma_2{\equiv}\sigma$, and non-zero $\rho$, the CDF in \eqref{eq:back.CDF} reduces to

 while the MGF is